 Presentation of the results of calculations and analysis to the Ministry’s staff and management and to third parties (interest-holder or other), if required.
 Submission of all results and analysis, including verification reports and CPR’s in standard documentation and data formats as will be required by the ministry.

-All the analyses must be executed on Schlumberger software (Techlog, Petrel, Eclipse (run via Petrel, pre – and post- groups must be created in Petrel originally) for data interpretation and modeling and economics (Peep, Pipesim, Kappa Saphir (for well tests interpretation), Petroleum Expert MBal (for Material Balance).
+All the analyses must be executed on Schlumberger software (Techlog, Petrel, Eclipse (run via Petrel, pre – and post- groups must be created in Petrel originally) for data interpretation and modeling and economics (Peep), Pipesim, Kappa Saphir (for well tests interpretation), Petroleum Expert MBal (for Material Balance)).

 Auditing of submitted estimations of petroleum reserves and execution of independent reserve evaluations in accordance with PRMS-SPE standard.

 Consulting and advisory services in technical and other matters related to oil and gas exploration, appraisal, development and production including preparation or audit of Ministry standards or regulatory documentation.
+The Ministry Will be allowed training for the staff.

+The serves will relate to offshore and onshore oil and gas fields.

 Any entity wishing to submit a bid for supply of Services under this Tender (“Bidder”), may submit a bid in accordance with the instructions and requirements set forth below (together, the “Tender Documents”) for each basket of services.